 - Earn a Course Certificate

 Local Resources vary by community but are worth checking into.
-The Department of Labor website page devoted to state and local resources is a good first place to look for state resources.
+The Department of Labor website is a good first place to look for state resources.

 Identifying your skills and interests combined with additional training to meet job requirements is an excellent way to make the move to a better job.
 What tips do you have for getting a better job?
 Please share in the comment section.